 EW: Tannin is kind of a wooly thing; it’s a textural thing.
 It’s almost like a piece of wool that’s stretched out and thin at one end and much thicker and larger at the other.

 TG: I also notice that you’re going through the scale with your hand.
 Is that something you have to feel?

-TG: So it’s a combination of not only the amount but also the
+TG: So it’s a combination of the amount and the texture.

-TG: So it’s like you have your right arm out in front of you and you’ve moving it from left to right and feeling the texture of the wool.
+TG: It seems like you have your right arm out in front of you and you’ve moving it from left to right and feeling the texture of the wool.